Meet Marvin Sandoval, Cinematographer and Photographer

 This is something I am working on.
 I try to type three things that I am grateful as a note on my iPhone.
 I think it’s important to be able to reflect on your thoughts, and to these thoughts physically in your hands.

-What’s a place you’d like to capture in your artwork one day?
+Q: What’s a place you’d like to capture in your work one day?